tiber10/imad/README.md

 # Hello everyone!
+I'm Imad Eddine

+##
-I'm Imad Eddine TIBERMACINE, and i'm a PhD Student in Artificial Intelligence and Roborics at Sapienza University of Roma
+I'm a PhD Student in Artificial Intelligence and Roborics at Sapienza University of Roma.

 ##
 * Deep Learning Engineer